Dimensional Memorandum

 N_bits = S / (kᏼ ln 2) = A / (4 ℓₚ² ln 2). ~1 bit per ~ (4 ln 2) Planck areas.

 Area-law entropy quantifies boundary capacity: a 2D horizon encodes the 3D bulk.
-Information scales with area, not volume.
+Information scales with area.

 ρ(x,y,z) = ∫ Ψ(x,y,z,t) · δ(t − t₀) dt